puvie2005/PuvananBlogsite/docs/project.md

 # Final Project

-After almost 2 terms of learning various skills ranginf from lasercutting to embedded programming, we were tasked to take on a final project.
+After almost 2 terms of learning various skills ranging from lasercutting to embedded programming, we were tasked to take on a final project.
 In this final project, we are to integrate 3D printing, CAD software skills and lasercutting with electronics to create a simple project.
 This project requires a certain level of planning and fabrication too.
 We are only given 3 weeks thus I went on for a simple idea.
 Read to find out more about my final project!

 ## My Sisyphean Machine